 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Vadodara air is currently 5 times above WHO exposure recommendation
+PM2.5 concentration in Vadodara air is currently 3 times above the WHO annual air quality guideline value

 Moderate 87 US AQI